-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 - Overall, we rate The Flip Side Least Biased based on providing a balance of opinions without editorializing content.
-We also rate them High for factual reporting due to providing sources and counter arguments from both left and right perspectives.
+We also rate them High for factual reporting due to providing sources and counter-arguments from both left and right perspectives.

 Factual Reporting: HIGH

-World Press Freedom Rank: USA 48/180
+Press Freedom Rank: MOSTLY FREE

 Founded in 2017, The Flip Side is a website that produces a daily newsletter covering both left and right perspectives on news stories.
-According to their about page “The Flip Side is on a mission to help bridge the gap between liberals and conservatives.”
-They further state “It’s hard to convince liberals to watch Fox or conservatives to watch MSNBC.
+According to their about page, “The Flip Side is on a mission to help bridge the gap between liberals and conservatives.”
+They further state, “It’s hard to convince liberals to watch Fox or conservatives to watch MSNBC.
 But if everyone takes 5 minutes a day to read The Flip Side, we’ll have a starting point when talking to our friends and neighbors.”

 Funded by / Ownership

 According to their about page, the Flip Side does not clearly state ownership, but they have a 2 person board.
 Revenue is derived through a Patreon account.